For some DETOX can be a scary word.

-Any way you look at it, a detox is taking a break to reboot your body, mind, spirit or life.
+Any way you look at it, a detox, or cleanse, is taking a break to reboot your body, mind, spirit, or life.
 A detox takes something out of your everyday life for as little as three days to a month or more.
 Then, you slowly reintroduce back what you took out, paying close attention to your body and mind to see how you react, if at all.

 Take a minute to stop and look around at how we live each and every day.
-We are surrounded by toxins that are wreaking havoc on our bodies, some of which we can control and some that are just out of our hands.
+We are surrounded by toxins that are wreaking havoc on our bodies, some of which we can control, and others that are out of our hands.

-Some things we can try to control about toxins:
+Some things we can try to control toxins:

 - How much and what kind of water we drink